FAQs

 Most camp directors look for 5 attributes or traits of readiness to begin camp or move from one age group program to another within camp.
 Ask yourself if these 5 traits are mostly true for your child, no matter which program they are attending this summer:

-1. honestly excited about camp
+1. Honestly excited about camp

-2. able to follow directions without being asked repeatedly
+2. Able to follow directions without being asked repeatedly

-3. able to take care of own personal care in bathrooms and changing rooms and in regard to the use of sun screen
+3. Able to take care of own personal care in bathrooms and changing rooms and in regard to the use of sun screen

-4. able to keep track of own backpack, clothing, supplies and lunchbox
+4. Able to keep track of own backpack, clothing, supplies and lunchbox

-5. possess a positive disposition about most experiences outside the home
+5. Possess a positive disposition about most experiences outside the home

 If so, then she/he is probably ready for summer camp.
 Of course, campers don’t have to be perfect in all of these areas to attend because camp provides a wonderful opportunity to grow, improve and gain independence.